Hebridean Wildlife Seeking, Mull & the Surrounding Isles

-Tacking westward through the Sound Of Mull we could head out beyond Ardnamurchan Point and alter course to the north, south or westwards to Barra and beyond.
-The Small Isles; Eigg, Muck, Rum and Canna lie beyond whilst on the far horizon the Southern Outer Hebrides beckon.
+Tacking westward through the Sound Of Mull we will aim to make way for the archipelago of The Small Isles; Eigg, Muck, Rum and Canna lie beyond whilst on the far horizon the Southern Outer Hebrides beckon.

 If the wind favours the southerly heading then Bessie Ellen will follow the majestic coastline of Mull down past Treshnish and on to Staffa, where a visit to Fingal’s cave is a must, but landing is very much dependent on swell.
 Continuing on south to Colonsay, the ship will stop for the night alongside the pier so guests can walk through one the town and sample some great ales from smallest island brewery in the world.

 Rum is a National Nature Reserve and is the largest island, home to the architecturally remarkable Kinloch Castle, and of course some wonderful wildlife.
 The island’s most famous residents are sea eagles (re-introduced in the 1980s), red deer and the hardy Rum ponies.
 There is plenty of exploring to be had on the Isle of Rum, taking in the stunning mountain and coastal scenery.